 3.3.1.
-In the event of budget share payments to cheque book schools being late due to a Council error, interest at the estimated seven day money market rate may be paid to the school, for the number of days involved.
+In the event of budget share payments to schools with external bank accounts being late due to a Council error, interest at the estimated sevenday money market rate may be paid to the school, for the number of days involved.